arman000/marty/INDEPENDENCE_ISSUES.md

   model/job controller specs - All that's needed from here is the sleep method so the scripts could probably be changed to reference this from a spec helper of some sort
+* Some of the category models and migrations.
+This may be OK since they are only used in testing.
+* Some/most/all of the models/gemini/extras.
+Perhaps these are more appropriate as Marty items anyway.
+* The DataReport and Fields (only parts) delorean scripts were needed for the data_import spec.
+* Along with those Delorean scripts more gemini models were needed (and put into spec/dummy/app/models) Amongst them: LoanProgram, *Type, etc